smartmonkeyio/knowledgebase/docs/products/highway_lite/README.md

 Press Yes to upgrade your license.

-## How do I create a day route (multiday route)
+##How do I create a multiday route
-There is a manual way to create routes for multiple days.
+There is a manual way to create routes for multiple days (multiday route).

 This video explains it: